TheM1ddleM1n/TheM1ddleM1n/README.md

 ---

-## 🖥️ System Specs (You will manually have to refresh if you want it feels like a GIF)
+## 🖥️ My System Specs heh!
+(You will manually have to refresh if you want it feels like a GIF)

 Here's a snapshot of my current setup: